IntegrateDev/Integrate.Interview.Backend.CSharp/README.md

 We are striving to build a world-class application with microservices that expose their functionality through RESTful APIs.
 For this exercise, you will be asked to create a simple RESTful API.
 This repo provides a working solution for you to use as a base.

-1. The RESTful API should include a data model that consists of a Person class with the following properties:
+1. The RESTful API should include a Lead data model with the following properties:
     * First Name (mandatory)
     * Last Name (mandatory)
     * Email (mandatory)